techmyth/techmyth.github.io/content/posts/homelab-ontap-documentacion-asbuiltreport.en.md

 {{< embed-pdf url="./img/Sample-NetApp-ONTAP-As-Built-Report.pdf" >}}

-Additionally I include several command line examples of how to generate the report.
+Additionally, I include several command line examples of how to generate the report.
 I hope you like it!

 ```text
 # Generate a NetApp ONTAP As Built Report for Cluster array '192.168.7.60' using specified credentials.
 Export report to HTML & DOCX formats.
 Use default report style.
 Append timestamp to report filename.
 Save reports to 'C:\Users\Jon\Documents'>